kristengal5/Middletown-Website-Redesign/README.md

 # Middletown-Website-Redesign
-I created this website in my Advanced Web Design course.
+I created this website in my Advanced Web Design course as a Senior.
+I used HTML, CSS, and JavaScript.
+My goal was to improve the current Middletown website's functionality and design.
+This was my first time coding a website for both mobile and desktop using media queries.
+My main challenge in this project was implementing JavaScript for certain functions, including my hamburger menu.